 A common rule of thumb is to choose 8-10 times your annual income as your death benefit.

 For personal life insurance, take into account any debts you have, your family’s living expenses, future education needs of your children, plan for end-of-life expenses and any other allocations (for example, charitable donations) you may want to make.

 For business life insurance, take stock of your business loans, inventory costs, costs to replace key employees, costs to buy you out of the partnership after death, etc. After tallying all your business needs, you may come to realize that setting up a business-owned life insurance policy can give you bonuses beyond that of a personal life insurance policy.

 How do I get life insurance if I’m a business owner?

-Getting a personal individually owned life insurance policy is the same whether you are a business owner or work in any other profession.
-A broker like PolicyAdvisor can help you sort through your options, find you a quote, and advise if your insurance needs are growing beyond that of a personal broker.
+Getting a life insurance policy is the same whether you are a business owner or work in any other profession.
+An independent broker like PolicyAdvisor can help you sort through your options, find you a quote, and advise if your insurance needs are growing beyond that of a personal broker.
+We can also collaborate with tax lawyers to ensure that your business will be passed down in a tax-efficient manner.
 Reach out to our experienced advisors below and they can get you started down the right path for covering yourself and the business you’ve built.

 - Business owners need life insurance the same as anyone else with dependents

 - They also often need extra protection to compensate for loans, debts, or expenses they've incurred to get their business started

 - Life insurance can be purchased in the business name to ensure that the business runs smoothly and without extreme tax implications after death